Micron to invest up to $100 billion in New York chip plant - NewsBreak

 The CHIPS and Science Act, passed in August, provides $54 billion in direct subsidies and $24 billion in new tax credits to semiconductor manufacturers.
 Chipmakers aggressively lobbied lawmakers to pass the bill this year, warning that they would expand outside of the U.S. if Congress didn’t act.

-Micron will build the facility in Clay, New York, with construction planned for 2024.
+Micron will build the facility in Clay, N.Y., with construction planned for 2024.
 The company said that the project marks the largest private investment in the state’s history.